rchalamala/caltech.dev/README.md

 # beave.red
-The best Caltech course scheduler to exist.
+The best Caltech course scheduler to exist